 Are you struggling with wisdom teeth coming through?
-Or have you been battling a wisdom teeth infection which you can’t quite shift?
-Here at Vera Clinic, we understand how irritating wisdom teeth can be, and for our patients who opt for cosmetic dentistry, it’s important to understand how wisdom teeth can affect the shape of the mouth.
-In this guide, we’ll be answering some of the most common questions we get from our patients such as “what are wisdom teeth?” and “how much does wisdom teeth removal cost?” amongst many others.
+Or have you been battling a wisdom teeth infection that you can’t quite shift?
+Here at Vera Smile, we understand how irritating wisdom teeth can be, and for our patients who opt for cosmetic dentistry, it’s important to understand how wisdom teeth can affect the shape of the mouth.
+In this guide, we’ll be answering some of the most common questions we get from our patients such as “What are wisdom teeth?” and “How much does wisdom teeth removal cost?” amongst many others.
 Read on to find out more.

 What Are Wisdom Teeth?

 Wisdom teeth are the third set of molars that an adult mouth will grow.
 These are located right at the back of the mouth.
 In some cases, wisdom teeth can become partially or fully impacted in the mouth meaning they can be trapped in your gums or jawbone.
 This is where wisdom teeth can become particularly painful and can even result in an infection.
 Impacted wisdom teeth can even lead to gum disease or cavities over time as well and in the past, many people would have their wisdom teeth removed as a result.

 According to scientists, wisdom teeth exist because our ancestors, in our caveman days, would require additional molars to help them to eat their food.
 This is because the meat was typically eaten raw.
 Wisdom teeth provided us with a wider jaw and more chewing power to consume the food we needed to survive.

 Wisdom teeth will typically come in between the ages of 17 and 25 (although there are many adults who experience these much later).
 Not every adult will experience wisdom teeth and some research has shown that 53% of adults have at least one wisdom tooth.